ParcoLabs/ParcoApp/replit.md

 9. Created Express backend server (port 3001) with JWT validation middleware
 10. Updated Login.tsx and Register.tsx to use Clerk while preserving Parco UI design
 11. Created /api/auth/sync endpoint for user registration to database (ready for DB)
+12. Switched from HashRouter to BrowserRouter for OAuth compatibility
+13. Added /sso-callback route with AuthenticateWithRedirectCallback for OAuth flow
+14. OAuth uses Clerk modal pattern for seamless Google/Apple sign-in

 ## Project Architecture